If you’re wondering how to select your home’s new flooring, simply answer these 6 questions:

 Different rooms in your home will have different flooring requirements.
 For instance, bedrooms generally don’t have a lot of foot traffic whereas living rooms do.
-The floors in your bathroom and kitchen have to stand up to spills and moisture, while the floors in your kids’ playroom have to stand up to, well, .
+The floors in your bathroom and kitchen have to stand up to spills and moisture, while the floors in your kids’ playroom have to stand up to, well.

 How Do You Want Your Room to Look?

 Is your home a traditional cape or a modern ranch?
 Do you lean toward classic design or eclectic?
 Do you prefer the look of blonde woods or dark?
 What style of furnishings do you already have?
-There are almost endless flooring options today as far as colors, patterns and textures, so spend some time considering your ideal look.
+There are almost endless flooring options today as far as colors, patterns, and textures, so spend some time considering your ideal look.

-What is the Subfloor?
+What is Subfloor?

 Years ago it was next to impossible to install hardwood or because there was no way to secure the planks.
 But now, thanks to engineered boards, you can easily glue down the new flooring to the concrete floor.
-These boards are incredibly strong and do not react to climactic changes like solid hardwood floors might.
+These boards are incredibly strong and do not react to climatic changes like solid hardwood floors might.
 So, if you are remodeling your basement and want the look and feel of wood floors, you now have that option.

 What is the Room’s Climate?

 Both solid wood and laminate floors may swell and contract if exposed to significant changes in humidity and temperature.
 If you want the look and feel of hardwood floors in your kitchen, bathroom, or laundry room, consider installing bamboo floors that stand up to moisture very well.

 Pets make a wonderful addition to any family.
 They also make a wonderful mess on your floors.
 If you have some four-legged pals in your home, you’ll definitely want to install, easy to clean, and durable.